cswizard11/task-management-take-home/APPROACH.md

    - `GET /audit-log` - View access logs (Admin/Owner only)

 4. **Audit Logging**
+   - **Implementation Note:** This feature was skipped to prioritize the completion of the core CRUD and RBAC functionality within the time limit.
+In a full implementation, a dedicated `AuditService` and middleware would be created to log key events.
    - Console logging for create/update/delete operations
    - Log user, action, timestamp, and affected resource